RiotUSA: Career

 Riot met Ice Spice in 2021, and the two started collaborating soon after.
 He produced her debut song, "Bully Freestyle", released in March 2021.

 On August 10, 2022, Ice Spice released her song "Munch (Feelin' U)", produced by RiotUSA.
 The song gained popularity after getting support from Drake, and subsequently went viral on Twitter and TikTok.
 It peaked at No. 5 and 34 on Billboard's Bubbling Under Hot 100 and Hot R&B/Hip-Hop Songs charts, respectively.

 Ice Spice's debut EP, Like..? was released on January 20, 2023.
 In addition to serving as executive producer, RiotUSA produced and co-wrote every track on the project.
 Later the same year, he signed a global publishing deal with Warner Chappell Music.

 In 2025, RiotUSA also co-produced Nettspend's "Stressed".

+In 2026, Riot produced American influencer IShowSpeed's "World Cup (Champions)" among others.